plai-group/admin-info/software_services.md

 For most collaborations with multiple members of the group and external guests that involve code, we prefer to use the Github Team feature.
 This allows us to create a team, with a discussion forum, Kaban Board and pre-defined access previleges for repositories.
 Any member of the team automatically received access to all repositories shared with a team, and automatically loses access when they leave the team.

+## Software Licenses
+Software released as part of research work done at UBC PLAI Group needs to be compliant with UBC policies and contractual agreements which UBC might have.

+We recommend using the Github standard license repository which would take care of everything for you.

+Generally speaking, we use the Apache License 2.0 (which is available on Github).
+When setting up this license, you need to add the year the work was done and the license holder which should be "University of British Columbia".